jasmyhigh/penumbra/docs/protocol/src/governance/action/delegator_vote.md

 # DelegatorVote Descriptions

-Each delegator vote contains an DelegatorVoteBody, a spend authorization signature, and a zk-SNARK delegator vote proof.
+Each delegator vote contains a DelegatorVoteBody, a spend authorization signature, and a zk-SNARK delegator vote proof.

 ## [DelegatorVoteProof](#delegatorvote-body)